nginx-architects/agility2022-apigw-nic/modules/module5/readme.md

 ## Protecting APIs by using NGINX APP Protect

 In the last module you protected your API from unwanted actors by enabling JWT authentication to your APIs.
 In this module you will protect your API against L7 attacks by enabling NGINX APP Protect WAF.
-With NGINX Plus Ingress Controller(NIC) you can enable NGINX APP Protect by creating a custom policy and then applying the policy to the custom Virtual Server resource that we worked on in previous modules.
+With NGINX Plus Ingress Controller(NIC) you can enable NGINX APP Protect by creating a custom policy and then applying the policy to the custom Virtual Server resource that you worked on in previous modules.

 In this module you will learn: